QQuick/Opy/README.rst

 - If the pep8_comments option is set to True, however, only a <blank><blank>#<blank> cannot be used in the middle or at the end of a string literal
 - Obfuscation of string literals is unsuitable for sensitive information since it can be trivially broken
 - No renaming back door support for methods starting with __ (non-overridable methods, also known as private methods)

+- Hardcoded strings with "special prefixes" e.g. b'\x00' are being broken by string obfuscation
+- Some keyword arguments may have issues??? (further details tbd...)

 * "Skip Public" (beta feature) has some weaknesses.
  	This can encounter "name collisions", and end up leaving some identifiers